 Data items and methods of data collection in the participating registers were evaluated and summarized.
 Patient perspectives regarding pregnancy registers and their needs for information were identified with a survey.
-The core data set was developed by a EULAR task force and will be published as a EULAR recommendation.
-Currently, the joint data analysis is being prepared.
+The core data set was developed by a EULAR task force and was published as a EULAR recommendation.
+Currently, the joint data analysis is being performed with the aim to analyse adverse pregnancy outcomes in women with axial spondyloarthritis.